watem-sedem/watem-sedem/docs/choices.rst

 use r factor
 ############

-WaTEM-SEDEM requires an :ref:`R-factor <rfactor>` for the RUSLE calculation.
+WaTEM/SEDEM requires an :ref:`R-factor <rfactor>` for the RUSLE calculation.
 When `Use R factor = 1`, the user will have to define the :ref:`R factor <rfactor_var>` himself.